150+ Best Tools, Apps & Gear

 Social Media Management Tools try and help you with all aspects of managing social media accounts - not just publishing/scheduling, but help with engagement, reporting and analytics.
-I’ve included TweetDeck in this list mainly because it allows me to manage multiple Twitter accounts.
-I do use TweetChat occasionally to help with Twitter Chats.
+They are kind of the "One Tool to Rule Them All".

 Although social media management tools should have a very robust publishing platform, I prefer to use separate apps in my system for publishing and scheduling.